-For October we will be focusing on spoooooky cocktails for all your Halloween shenanigans.
+We’ve got some spoooooky cocktails for all your Halloween shenanigans!
 Some might push you to try something a little more complicated, but don’t be scared!
 They will be worth the work.
 And some will be perfect to share with friends at your next séance or ghoul gathering.
 Let those skeletons out of your closet, it’s time to party!

 Fill a highball glass with ice, add grenadine, lemon juice, gin, top with soda water and a cocktail cherry.